ferrocene/ferrocene/src/expressions.rst

 There are two allowed behaviors for :t:`arithmetic overflow`:

 #. :dp:`fls_R48VKcEIbfXC`
-   Evaluation of the expression may result in a :t:`panic`.
+   :t:`Evaluation` of the :t:`expression` may result in a :t:`panic`.

 #. :dp:`fls_QMpI8K43K2yU`
-   The resulting value of the expression may be truncated, discarding the most significant bits that do not fit in the target type.
+   The resulting :t:`value` of the :t:`expression` may be truncated, discarding the most significant bits that do not fit in the target :t:`type`.